PreferredAI/cornac/docs/source/index.rst

       **Contributing into Cornac**

       We welcome contributions.
-      Learn how you can contribute to the broader community using Cornac for real-world applications and research.
+      Learn how you can contribute to the broader community, including data scientists and engineers using Cornac for research and real-world applications.

       +++